Wyndham-Forest-HOA/Wyndham-Forest-HOA/initiatives/Neighborhood WhatsApp Groups.md

 - April 2020: Development of this proposal.
 - April 2020: Share proposal with Social Media Committee (if exists) members.
 Collect feedback.
-- April 2020: Share proposal with the board of directors.
+- April 2020: Share proposal with the board of directors and management company.
 Collect feedback.
 - April 2020: Share proposal on social media.
 Collect feedback.
 - May 2020: Create groups, designate admins, post admins' contact info, share on social media.
 - June 2020: A WhatsApp PARTY (a party where people introduce themselves on WhatsApp)!
 Fun discussion begins.